On the Functoriality of the Slice Filtration: Acknowledgements

-for every symmetric $T_{X}$-spectrum $K$ in $\Sigma _{T}^{q+1}\stablehomotopyX^{eff}$. \end{section} \begin{section}{A general criterion} In this section $g:X\rightarrow Y$ will be a map of schemes, where $X$ and $Y$ are Noetherian, separated and of finite Krull dimension.
-Our goal is to introduce a general criterion which implies the compatibility between the slice filtration and pullback along $g$:
+\begin{section}{A general criterion} In the rest of this section $g:X\rightarrow Y$ will be a map of schemes, where $X$ and $Y$ are Noetherian, separated and of finite Krull dimension.
+Our goal is to introduce a general criterion which implies the compatibility between the slice filtration and pullback along $g$.